 As well as acting for large national companies, he also represents a number of independent operators based in Leeds.
 Securing the first premises licence to be granted in the Leeds Cumulative Impact ‘Red’ Zone.

-Recognised in the legal 500, Chris specialises in Festivals and large events.
+Chris specialises in Festivals and large events.
 Examples include Mint Festival and World Island, as well as securing the premises licence for the World Cycling Championships Fan Zone in 2019.
 His success in this area relates to his ability to work closely with the relevant SAG (Safety Advisory Group) team members.
 This is recognised by the quote in the Legal 500 that states he has “considerable expertise in relation to festival and large event licensing”.

 Chris has extensive experience in due diligence support in relation to the buying and selling of Premiership Football clubs relating to alcohol premises licences, track premises licences and all other associated stadium licences.